jes-sherborne/jquery-signature-panel-plugin/README.markdown

 You can find a full working example (written for the [Sinatra microframework](http://www.sinatrarb.com) at /server-image-generators/ruby/example.
 The SignaturePanel function will work equally well in Ruby on Rails (and presumably any other Ruby web framework).

-### Python
+### Generating image files on the server using Python

 The Python library uses PIL to generate an `Image` object, which you can use to write image files or stream the data in a variety of formats (PNG, JPEG, etc.).
+By default, the function will generate an image with the same pixel measurements as were originally captured on the client.
+You can also specify the size of the generated image, and SignaturePanel will scale the signature appropriately to fit within these bounds.

 To generate the image, you will write code like this: